Skip to content

 vp list --json # machine-readable output

-Stop a specific agent or all agents:
+Stop a specific agent, a single container, or all agents:

 vp stop claude -f # force stop immediately